TobiasNickel/tmysqlpromisedao/README.md

 # Function Reference
-For now check out the source under [Github/tobiasnickel/tmysqlpromisedao](https://github.com/TobiasNickel/tmysqlpromisedao).
+For now check out the source at [Github/tobiasnickel/tmysqlpromisedao](https://github.com/TobiasNickel/tmysqlpromisedao).
 The code is not to long and documented
-To handle the more comples SQL you might want to checkout [tsqlreader](https://www.npmjs.com/package/tsqlreader).

 Tobias Nickel